There could be various scenario for considering mediation to resolve existing or probable conflict.

-As contrast, in mediation, parties to dispute resolve their differences themselves and it helps them relation, preserve confidentiality and more importantly maintain reputation / brand image.
-Mediation can perhaps be used to establish long lasting peace without sacrificing concerns of justice, fair play and equity.
+Mediation based on principles (as opposed to positions) can perhaps be used to establish long lasting peace without sacrificing concerns of justice, fair play and equity.

 There could be other scenario calling for mediation.

 - Also, when talks between negotiators turns into a dispute, they often develop negative opinions about each other.
 A negotiator might think, if only the other side was bargaining in good faith, we would have resolved this issue, probably long ago.
 Such views of parties sows seeds of skepticism and every proposal of other party gets biased with skepticism, which prevents them from reaching settlement.
-Your mediator can help you overcome this barrier.
+A mediator can help you overcome this barrier.

-Consider what the Chief Justice of India, N. V. Ramana has to say about mediation:
+Still disputing parties are considering to litigate, before proceeding – consider what the Chief Justice of India, N. V. Ramana has to say about mediation:

 - “Reasons for conflicts are many.
 Misunderstandings, ego issues, trust and greed can lead to conflicts.
 Ultimately, small differences of opinion can lead to a major conflict.
 And even major conflicts can be resolved with some effort in understanding one other,” the CJI said.
 “My advice, after remaining in the legal profession for over 40 years, is that you must keep the option of knocking on the doors of a court as a last resort.
 Use this last resort only after exploring the option of ADR- arbitration, mediation and conciliation.
 Arbitration and mediation are efforts at restoring a relationship,” Justice Ramana said.
 See here.